FR | EN

 In the Netherlands, a pioneering country in butterfly observation, data [10] has been collected since 1890 in the three main habitat types: grasslands, forests, and heathlands.

 The orange curve illustrates the decline of the multi-species index of butterfly distribution in the Netherlands since 1890.
-A decline in species distribution in space is a sign of a similar or greater decline in population abundance.
+A decline in species distribution in space is a sign of a greater decline in population abundance.

 A 68% decrease in butterfly distribution between 1890 and 2017 is observed in the Netherlands.
 All habitat types are affected.